Here are the cool initiatives tackling food waste in London

 Surplus food waste is a huge problem globally - and locally.
 Here's what Londoners are doing about the food waste issue, from apps to upcycled waste products

-But what about the 10 million+ tonnes of food waste we dump every year in Britain, which costs each household around £500 annually and is a major contributor to our global climate crisis?
-Despite this, recent UN figures have shown that 8.4 million people in the UK are food insecure.
+Like doing something about the 10 million+ tonnes of food waste we dump every year in Britain, which costs each household around £500 annually and is a major contributor to our global climate crisis (despite this, recent UN figures have shown that 8.4 million people in the UK are food insecure).
 The government has pledged to halve the £13 billion food waste issue by 2030, and London's restaurant scene has responded, and is now buzzing with zero-waste, sustainable options to help minimise the amount of food waste from restaurants.
 Across the country, gorgeous field-to-fork foraging experiences are emerging.
 That's just the beginning: from surplus food delivery boxes to the myriad of food waste apps available, here are the cool initiatives curbing food waste for you to know about.

 Photo: Jeff Sheldon